mixmix/blogposts/DRAFT/knowing_your_rants.md

 - education
   - industrial institution
+  - respect for individual humanity
+  - practice of community (vs. individualism)
   - role in society
-  - respect for individual humanity
-  - practice of community

 - long term thinking
+  - winning arguments vs. virtuous cycles
   - building the commons
   - open source
   - buying google + apple

-  - winning arguments vs. virtuous cycles
+- open referenceable thinking
+  - record scrap-thoughts (...see this repo), share it
+  - use gitbook for your org handbook. make it open
+  - take notes in meetings and share them.

 - decentralisation
   - interoperability is an extension of private property